sjsingh21/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-* Calculate the total number of steps taken per day (TPD)
+1. Calculate the total number of steps taken per day (TPD)
+2. Make a histogram of the total number of steps taken each day

 ```r